Bahá’í World/Volume 30/Bahá’í International Community Activities

 HUMAN RIGHTS[edit]

-The Baha’i International Community’s long-standing dedication to human rights and its recent global campaign in support of the UN Decade for Human Rights Education, 1995—2004, are firmly grounded in the conviction that human rights and responsibilities are indispensable to the creation of a peaceful, prosperous, and sustainable world order.
+The Bahá’í International Community’s long-standing dedication to human rights and its recent global campaign in support of the UN Decade for Human Rights Education, 1995-2004, are firmly grounded in the conviction that human rights and responsibilities are indispensable to the creation of a peaceful, prosperous, and sustainable world order.

-For the third time in the history of the UN, racism, considered by Baha’is to be one of the most persistent evils in the world, was the theme of a major global conference, the World Conference against Racism, Racial Discrimination, Xenophobia, and Related Intolerance, held in Durban, South Africa, in September 2001.
-The Baha’i International Community was an active participant in the preparatory process leading up to the conference, monitoring all government preparatory meetings, serving on the coordinating committee for the Conference and its NGO Forum, and engaging in a wide variety of seminars and workshops.
-The BIC submitted a written statement to the conference and produced a booklet entitled “One Same Substance: Building a Global Culture of Racial Unity,” which documents the worldwide Baha’i community’s historic example and record of action for race unity.3
+The Bahá’í International Community was an active participant in the preparatory process leading up to the conference, monitoring all government preparatory meetings, serving on the coordinating committee for the Conference and its NGO Forum, and engaging in a wide variety of seminars and workshops.
+The BIC submitted a written statement to the conference and produced a booklet entitled "One Same Substance: Building a Global Culture of Racial Unity," which documents the worldwide Bahá’í community’s historic example and record of action for race unity.³

-The Baha’i International Community also sent a delegation to the International Consultative Conference on School Education in relation with Freedom of Religion and Belief, Tolerance, and Non—Discrimination, held in Madrid in November 2001.
+The Bahá’í International Community also sent a delegation to the International Consultative Conference on School Education in relation with Freedom of Religion and Belief, Tolerance, and Non-Discrimination, held in Madrid in November 2001.
 The conference was jointly sponsored by the UN and the government of Spain and the BIC was chosen to have one representative financed by the Spanish government.
-The BIC’s oral intervention and its written statement stressed the importance of moral education that draws on both the methods of science and the insights of religion, that teaches the appreciation of diversity, that distinguishes between unity and uniformity, and that eschews coercion in matters of
+The BIC’s oral intervention and its written statement stressed the importance of moral education that draws on both the methods of science and the insights of religion, that teaches the appreciation of diversity, that distinguishes between unity and uniformity, and that eschews coercion in matters of faith.4

-3 For a report of the WCAR, see pp. 125—32.
-For the Baha’i International Community’s written statement to the Conference, see pp. 273—78.
-4 For the text of the statement, see pp. 255—61.
+3 For a report of the WCAR, see pp. 125-32.
+For the Bahá’í International Community’s written statement to the Conference, see pp. 273-78.

 [Page 136]